Star Wars: Light of the Jedi: Reception

 In the first week of its release, Light of the Jedi was the #2 best selling novel on Amazon, and #1 on The New York Times Best Seller list of hardcover fiction, staying on the list for four weeks.

 Light of the Jedi received mostly positive reviews, though some were mixed on the story and its standing as an introduction to the era. /Film called the novel "an intriguing and ambitious start to a new era," and Screen Rant praised Soule's efforts to launch the new saga: "The galaxy he introduces feels familiar and yet different, gripping in a way that's absolutely thrilling."
 The Washington Post identifies Light of the Jedi as "a welcoming entry point for newcomers to Star Wars, the lore of which can be intimidating to the uninitiated."

 Den of Geek said the novel offers "an excellent adventure if you're able to just stick around long enough to figure things out...
 Cool creatures, inventive action that bends but never breaks the rules of the Force, and compelling relationships and perspectives are all here.
 But Light of the Jedi also requires the reader to do some work, with an opening that introduces so many characters there's no time to understand why one should care about any of them."

 Forbes also gave Light of the Jedi a mixed reception, calling "the Nihil and their various leaders a lot more interesting than the actual Jedi in this story," claiming "there are way too many perspectives... so much so that it's hard to really pick characters to empathize with."
-Escapist Magazine criticized the book's "drawn-out pacing and odd creative choices" calling Light of the Jedi "a fairly traditional disaster story."
+Escapist Magazine criticized the book's "drawn-out pacing and odd creative choices", as well as calling its dialogue stilted and finding Light of the Jedi to be "a fairly traditional disaster story."